bradallenfisher/dmd-course-materials/topics/narrative.md

 Example: [No Mans's Sky](http://www.no-mans-sky.com/about/)

 ## Content
-A typical novel will contain the following components
+A typical novel will contain the following components:

 1. Plot
 2. Characters
 3. Setting
 4. Theme
 5. Conflict

+Story authors tend to design their own custom plot devices for storytelling, which helps establish a style.

 ### Delivery Media